projections-tech/projections-core/Tutorial.md

 ```

 URI object path resolution code means following:"For node in root`s children ("$.children part"), select node`s resource URI (".resource_uri" part)
-if node`s type is 'dir'(code in square brackets)".
-This was example of selector to filter root`s node children according their environment
+if node type is 'dir'(code in square brackets)".
+This was example of selector to filter root node children according their environment
 fields values.
 Driver fetches environment according to root URI for "samples" directory, fetches content from URI resolved
 from environment using ObjectPath code using this content "samples" name is set.
 Children nodes for "samples" will have
 their environment uri as "samples" resolved URI.